Computer Crash Could Come in 2000 Unless Changes Made, Congress Told

-To keep this the stuff of fiction, a House panel was told Tuesday, federal agencies and the leaders of America’s financial sector must continue working to correct data-reading problems in outdated computer programs that will reach a crisis point when the calendar reaches 2000.
+A House panel was told Tuesday that the government and the nation’s financial community must keep working hard to correct data-reading problems in outdated computer programs that will reach a crisis point when the calendar reaches 2000.

 The problem is that when the forerunners of today’s massive computer programs were first designed, storage space was at a premium.
 To save memory space on the old-fashioned mainframes, code writers simply omitted the first two numbers of a date _ meaning that 1998, for example, would read as 98, 1999 as 99, and so on.

-``Unless an effective response is soon initiated, on the first day of the year 2000, private industry and government computers could malfunction,″ said Rep. Steve Horn, R-Calif., whose Government Management, Information and Technology subcommittee held a hearing on the issue. ``There’s much work needed to be done.
+``Unless an effective response is soon initiated, on the first day of the year 2000, private industry and government computers could malfunction,″ said Rep. Steve Horn, R-Calif., whose Government Reform and Oversight subcommittee on government management, information and technology heard testimony on the issue. ``There’s much work needed to be done.
 We’ve got an immovable deadline.″

 The potential ramifications of the problem are huge, and could affect everything from the nation’s computerized missile defense system to automated checking-account deductions used by thousands of Americans to pay bills or make mutual-fund or retirement account investments.